Introducing the Dyop®

 21st Century Dyop® Vision Testing

-Static acuity tests (such as Snellen letters) are inherently imprecise, inconsistent based on measuring vision in only two dimensions: the height of the visual target and the viewing distance to that target.
-They mistake the process of visual cognition for visual resolution and have an overly large stimulus area (1.0 arc minutes squared) as the benchmark of vision rather than the empirically determined smaller Dyop stimulus gap area (0.54 arc minutes squared).
-Additionally, static vision tests such as Snellen deplete the dynamic response of the color receptive photoreceptors in the fovea and lack the Dyop uniform precision.
-The result is that static vision tests tend to add excess minus power to acuity and refractions, lead to angular elongation of the eye and increased myopia, and indicate that Snellen testing may be a factor in the Global Epidemic of Myopia.
+Static acuity tests (such as Snellen letters) are inherently imprecise, inconsistent.
+They mistake the process of visual cognition for visual resolution and have an overly large stimulus area (1.0 arc minutes squared) as the benchmark vision rather than the empirically determined smaller Dyop stimulus gap area (0.54 arc minutes squared).
+Additionally, static vision tests such as Snellen deplete the dynamic response of the color receptive photoreceptors in the fovea and lack the uniform precision of Dyop testing.
+The result is that static vision tests tend to add excess minus power to acuity and refractions, lead to angular elongation of the eye and increased myopia and indicate that Snellen testing may be a factor in the Global Epidemic of Myopia.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =